ebezzam/waveprop/README.md

 Scripts and functions to simulate free-space optical propagation.

 In the `examples` folder:
+- `adafruit_slm.py`: polychromatric simulation of amplitude SLM with or without deadspace.
+- `adafruit_slm_mono_pytorch.py`: monochromatric simulation of amplitude SLM with PyTorch support.
 - `square_ap_video.py`: to compare various propagation approaches while varying the distance.
 - `square_ap_poly_video.py`: polychromatic simulation of square aperture while varying the distance.
 - `circ_ap_fraunhofer.py`: simulate circular aperture in the Fraunhofer regime.